safal-singh/Assignment7/Assignment7a.md

 | 587	| 32	| 5	| 1	| concat8 |
 | 715	| 32	| 5	| 1	| concat9 |
 | 907	| 32	| 7	| 1	| avg pool |

+**For grouped convolutions, the network with maximum receptive field is considered.**